erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 to convert the state into a generated number.
 We selected two different scrambling functions with increasing quality.

-As gap filler between really fast with low quality, and full featured, an internal function in `rand` has been exported: `rand:exsp_next/1`.
+As another gap filler between really fast with low quality, and full featured, an internal function in `rand` has been exported:
-This function implements Xoroshiro116+ and is used from the `rand` plug-in framework as algorithm `exsp`.
+`rand:exsp_next/1`.
+This function implements Xoroshiro116+ and exists in the `rand` plug-in framework as algorithm `exsp`.
 It has been exported so it is possible to get good quality without the plug-in framework overhead, for applications that do not need any framework features.